margie-ynm/Portfolio/README.md

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
+_Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+Share any workarounds that are in place._

 ## Support and contact details